pandersen-uncharted/facets-v4/README.md

 # README
 ---

-1. For notes on developing new facets or debugging facet code see [Development](./DEVELOPMENT.md).
+1. For using facets in Javascript/Typescript see [Using Facets](./USING_FACETS.md).
 2. For styling existing facets using CSS variables see [CSS Variables](./VARIABLES.md).
-3. For using facets in Javascript/Typescript see [Using Facets](./USING_FACETS.md).
+3. For notes on developing new facets or debugging facet code see [Development](./DEVELOPMENT.md).

-4. For running HTML examples of facets see [Examples](https://unchartedsoftware.github.io/facets/basic.htm).
+## Examples

+Examples are hosted at https://unchartedsoftware.github.io/facets/basic.html but can also be built [locally](./DEVELOPMENT.md).

-### Note on Browser Support
+## Note on Browser Support

-Facets 3.x supported old browsers such as IE that didn't support CCS variables.
+Facets 3.x supported old browsers such as IE that didn't support CSS variables.
 4.x drops support for those older browsers.